sdr-enthusiasts/docker-radarbox/README.md

 You may also receive a spurious error `Error authenticating Sharing-Key: Invalid sharing-key`.
 Provided you have entered your sharing key correctly, just ignore this for several minutes.

-Here is some example output with RBFeeder Version 1.0.8 (build 20220708190411) showing the aformentioned behaviour:
+Here is some example output with RBFeeder Version 1.0.8 (build 20220708190411) showing the aforementioned behaviour:

 ```
 [rbfeeder] [2022-12-15 11:29:22]  Starting RBFeeder Version 1.0.8 (build 20220708190411)